-- Liaising with Nancaelverne School about the needs of disabled children; - Liaising with parents and outside agencies (from the visual support and disabled advisory team) specifically for children with visual and physical disabilities.
+- Liaising with Nancaelverne School about the needs of disabled children; - Liaising with parents and outside agencies (for example from the visual support and disabled advisory team). - Talking to the children themselves.

-We plan to increase access to education for disabled learners through increased partnership with Nancealverne School (part of our Co-operative Trust).
-We are working with parents and outside agencies to ensure that our school can offer full access to the curriculum for disabled children and as such parents see Alverton School as a positive choice for their child where their child's needs will be fully met and the child will receive full access to and be fully included in the curriculum offered.
+We work with parents and outside agencies to ensure that our school can offer full access to the curriculum for disabled children and as such parents see Alverton School as a positive choice for their child where their child's needs will be fully met and the child will receive full access to and be fully included in the curriculum offered.